usaid-cs/yesterday-i-learned/life.md

 "Yesterday I learned how to live."

+1. Blogs ideally teach others what you learned, not just rambling.
+(But you can... it's your own blog, I'm not the police)
 1. "Never grow up, just learn to be an adult." - [Frazer271009's Dad](https://www.reddit.com/r/AskReddit/comments/bq7pbb/what_is_something_someone_said_to_you_that_hit/eo1v1m6/)
 1. "When I became a man I put away childish things, including the fear of childishness and the desire to be very grown up." - C. S. Lewis
 1. One of the happiest moments in life is when you find the courage to let go of what you cannot change.